Who is this policy for?

 Who sees the information we collect?

 We sometimes share your data with trusted third parties who help with some of our activities, for example: our distribution company for hospital services resources, organisations or individuals involved in delivery of wishes.
-We outsource our IT support and use external software applications which may hold your data (such as our main services database and finance system); your data is shared with these organisations to allow them to support our software.
+We outsource our IT support and use external software applications which may hold your data (such as our main services database); your data is shared with these organisations to allow them to support our software.

 When we do any of this we make sure we have contracts in place which clearly say how the data can be used and which require them to follow GDPR.